jeddl/NextJS-Static-Blog/src/pages/articles/contents/Manjaro-Installation_Configuration.md

 ### DPI and Fonts

-I have a retina display which has the resolution of 2560 x 1600.
-So right after I installed the system, the default font size is too small.
-The .Xresource file is the one that controls the X client applications.
-It controls the terminal preference, e.g. colors, DPIs, and other fun stuff.
+I have a retina display laptop which has the resolution of 2560 x 1600.
+So right after I installed the system, the default font size was too small for me.
+I needed to change the default display DPI for my new system.
+Here the .Xresource file was the one that I should modify.
+This file controls the X client applications.
+It has the terminal preferences setup, such as colors, DPIs, and other fun stuff.

-I set my `Xft.dpi` as 120, which is really good for me.
+I set my `Xft.dpi` as 120, which worked perfectly for me.

 ```
 Xft.dpi: 120